 - Shrink Ray: S.H.I.E.L.D. contacts Giant Man to provide them with gas that shrinks Godzilla for several issues.

 - This results in Godzilla fighting sewer rats, then growing to human-size and beating up hoodlums in New York.
 The 'Big' G even gets a snazzy trenchcoat to rip off!

 - Time Travel: The Fantastic Four use their time machine to send temporarily shrunken Godzilla to prehistoric time, where he fights against and alongside the Devil Dinosaur and Moonboy.

 - Ultimate Showdown of Ultimate Destiny: The final issue, Godzilla versus the Avengers!

-- Viva Las Vegas: After breaking a dam, Godzilla wander into Vegas, ruining one loser's chance to get rich at gambling.
+- Viva Las Vegas!: After breaking a dam, Godzilla wanders into Las Vegas, ruining one loser's chance to get rich at gambling.